Public Impact Fellowships

 Schools are asked to collect nominations from each department and then forward the most promising nominees, based on merit and the potential public impact of the student's research.
 There is no limit to the number of nominations each school may submit.
-The final selection committee will consider several factors when choosing the awardees, including the student's presentation, interview and their ability to convey their research to a broad audience; academic records, letters of recommendation, degree progress since matriculation into the program, and research impact.
+The final selection committee will consider several factors when choosing the awardees, including the student's presentation, interview, their ability to convey their research to a broad audience, academic record, letters of recommendation, degree progress, and research impact.

-- A current, printed curriculum vitae
+- A current curriculum vitae

 - A letter of recommendation from the student's faculty advisor

-- Nomination forms should be saved in Microsoft Word as "IMPACT NOM - SID#.doc", e.g. "IMPACT NOM - 12345678.doc"
+- Departments must complete the Nomination Form.
+Please save nomination forms in Microsoft Word in the following format: "IMPACT NOM - SID#.doc", e.g. "IMPACT NOM - 12345678.doc"

-- Once forms are final with signatures, scan documents to a single PDF file for each nominee in this order:
+- Once forms are final with signatures, please scan documents to a single PDF file for each nominee in this order:

-- Nomination form (signed by the Faculty Advisor and Associate Dean)
+- Nomination Form (signed by the Faculty Advisor and Associate Dean)

-- Student Information form (signed by the student)
+- Student Information Form (signed by the student)